akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 In Akeneo, attributes are gathered into **families**, so all products belonging to the same family share the same attributes.
 If you are not familiar with the concept of families, check our [What is family?](what-is-a-family.html) article.

-You can easily create attribute groups to gather your attributes and better manage them.
+You can easily create attribute groups to gather your attributes and ease their enrichment in the product form.
 Read the following article to get more information about attribute groups: [What is an attribute group?](what-is-an-attribute-group.html).

 # Akeneo attribute types

 Here are the attribute types available in Akeneo:
-- **identifier** attribute: a code to identify your product, this code must be unique.
+- **Identifier** attribute: a code to identify your product, **this code must be unique**.
 It can be a SKU, a MPN... **This attribute is mandatory to create products.**
-- **text** attribute: a single-line text field that can contain **up to 255 characters**, it is usually used for a product name.
+- **Text** attribute: a single-line text field that can contain **up to 255 characters**, it is usually used for a product name.
-- **text area** attribute: a multi-line text field that can be used for a product description.
+- **Text area** attribute: a multi-line text field that can be used for a product description.
-- **simple select** attribute: a single-choice select field coming with custom options.
+- **Simple select** attribute: a single-choice list coming with custom options.
 Only one value can be selected amongst the available options.
-- **multi select** attribute: a multi-choice select field coming with custom options.
+- **Multi select** attribute: a multi-choice list coming with custom options.
 More than one value can be selected amongst the available options.
-- **yes/no** attribute: a boolean attribute
+- **Yes/No** attribute: a boolean attribute
-- **date** attribute: a date field, the PIM will display a calendar to choose the date, which includes day, month and year.
+- **Date** attribute: a date field, the PIM will display a calendar to choose the date, which includes day, month and year.
-- **number** attribute: a single-line field that can only contain digits.
+- **Number** attribute: a single-line field that can only contain digits.
-- **metric** attribute: a single-line field composed of a 1st field containing a number and a second field containing a metric unit.
+- **Metric** attribute: a single-line field composed of a 1st field containing a number and a second field containing a metric unit.
 It allows you to automatically convert metric values into others to fit your export needs.
 You can check the [Manage your Channels](manage-your-channels.html#create-a-channel) article to have more information about this feature.
-- **price** attribute: a price attribute, displayed values will depend on the currencies enabled in the PIM.
+- **Price** attribute: a price attribute with values per currency.
+The displayed values will depend on the currencies enabled in the PIM.
 Learn [here](manage-your-currencies.html#enabledisable-a-currency) how to enable or disable a currency in Akeneo PIM.
-- **image** attribute: a drag and drop down zone to upload an image (extensions allowed: gif, jfif, jif, jpeg, jpg, pdf, png, psd, tif, tiff)
+- **Image** attribute: a drag and drop down zone to upload an image (extensions allowed: gif, jfif, jif, jpeg, jpg, pdf, png, psd, tif, tiff)
 - **file** attribute: a drag and drop down zone to upload a file (extensions allowed: csv, doc, docx, mp3, pdf)
-- **asset collection** attribute _(Entreprise Edition only)_: an advanced attribute type to manage several digital resources like a video, picture, pdf file...
+- **Asset collection** attribute **_(Entreprise Edition only)_**: an advanced attribute type to manage several digital resources like a video, picture, pdf file...
 Read the following article [What is an asset?](what-is-an-asset.html) to learn more about this attribute type
-- **reference entity simple link** attribute _(Entreprise Edition only)_: allows enriching common data related to products with a rich content (text, images...), more complex than just a code and labels.
+- **Reference entity simple link** attribute **_(Entreprise Edition only)_**: allows enriching common data related to products with a rich content (text, images...), more complex than just a code and labels.
-- **reference entity multiple links** attribute _(Entreprise Edition only)_: the same as above but allowing you to manage multiple links
+- **Reference entity multiple links** attribute **_(Entreprise Edition only)_**: the same as above but allowing you to manage multiple links
-- **reference data simple select** attribute: allows you to manage any kind of data that has its own properties, as a single-choice select.
+- **Reference data simple select** attribute: allows you to manage any kind of data that has its own properties, as a single-choice select.
-- **reference data multi select** attribute: allows you to manage any kind of data that has its own properties, as a multi-choice select.
+- **Reference data multi select** attribute: allows you to manage any kind of data that has its own properties, as a multi-choice select.

 :::warning
 You can have only one attribute `identifier`, but you can have several attributes from the other types.
-If you need more identifier fields, use a text field.
+If you need more identifier fields, use a text field with a unique value parameter set to `Yes`.
 :::

 :::info